EUPP-benchmark/ESSD-mbm/README.md

 # ESSD-mbm

-Member-By-Member (MBM) scripts for the ESSD benchmark
+Member-By-Member (MBM) scripts for the ESSD benchmark.
+Provide the MBM output file (see the method's details below).

+This code is provided as supplementary material with:

+* ...: The EUPPBench postprocessing benchmark dataset v1.0, ...

+**Please cite this article if you use (a part of) this code for a publication.**

 ## Installation